LDAR-Sim/LDAR_Sim/README.md

 NOTE: This applies to all versions following Commit 69c27ec, Made on March 1st, 2021, Previous versions of LDAR-Sim were licensed under the GNU Affero General Public License.
 All redistributions or modifications made on LDAR-Sim versions created before Commit 69c27ec (March 1st, 2021) are required to be in compliance with version 3 of the GNU Affero General Public License.

 ## [Fox_etal_2020 Release](https://github.com/tarcadius/LDAR_Sim/tree/Fox_etal_2020)
-You are currently in the master branch, which is evolving dynamically and is not a stable release.
 The Fox et al. 2020 release is immortalized in a separate branch that can be found by [clicking here](https://github.com/tarcadius/LDAR_Sim/tree/Fox_etal_2020).

 The Fox et al., 2020 release contains the exact code and inputs used in [our LDAR-Sim synthesis paper](https://www.sciencedirect.com/science/article/pii/S0959652620352811).
 We recommend using this release, especially for first time users.

 Citation for this release: Fox, Thomas A., Mozhou Gao, Thomas E. Barchyn, Yorwearth L. Jamin, and Chris H. Hugenholtz.
 "An agent-based model for estimating emissions reduction equivalence among leak detection and repair programs."
 Journal of Cleaner Production (2020): 125237.

 ### Getting started
-This guide is intended to help interested parties reproduce the results from Fox et al 2020, which introduces LDAR-Sim and presents a case study demonstrating various hypothetical LDAR programs in Alberta, Canada.
+This guide is intended to get a user running with LDAR-Sim, **note** that even though we have supplied default variables, these should be used with caution, as many are not fully understood, are dependent on specific company workpractices, and very by geographical region.

 #### Step 1: Before you begin
 Read and understand the LDAR-Sim LICENSE (MIT License).
+Read the user manual [manual](USER_MANUAL.md)
 Read [Fox et al 2020](https://www.sciencedirect.com/science/article/pii/S0959652620352811) to familiarize yourself with LDAR-Sim fundamentals.

 #### Step 2: Libraries and data